-• At least 65% for Supply Chain Management or relevant modules on 3rd year level.
+- 1. Relevant BCom degree - 2.
+Weighted average of at least 65% for Supply Chain Management or relevant modules at final-year level

 Additional requirements

 All the modules are compulsory and a minimum of 120 credits must be obtained.
 Only students registered for the BComHons (Supply Chain Management) degree programme may register for OBS 782, OBS 783, OBS 784 and GLB 780.